Revolutions of 1848: Galicia

 The center of the Ukrainian national movement was in Galicia, which is today divided between Ukraine and Poland.
 On 19 April 1848, a group of representatives led by the Greek Catholic clergy launched a petition to the Austrian Emperor.
 It expressed wishes that in those regions of Galicia where the Ruthenian (Ukrainian) population represented the majority, the Ukrainian language should be taught at schools and used to announce official decrees for the peasantry; local officials were expected to understand it and the Ruthenian clergy was to be equalized in their rights with the clergy of all other denominations.

 On 2 May 1848, the Supreme Ruthenian Council was established.
 The council (1848–1851) was headed by the Greek-Catholic Bishop Gregory Yakhimovich and consisted of 30 permanent members.
 Its main goal was the administrative division of Galicia into Western (Polish) and Eastern (Ruthenian/Ukrainian) parts within the borders of the Habsburg Empire, and formation of a separate region with a political self-governance.

+Though both Polish and Ruthenian Galicians had nationalist aspirations, the two groups' interests diverged, with Polish nobles in Ruthenia often having dominion over Ruthenian serfs.
+Emperor Ferdinand responded to Galician agitation in 1848 by freeing the predominantly Ruthenian serfs, thereby dampening the revolutionary ardor of both groups.

+Czech lands

+The revolution of 1848 in Bohemia began with the drafting of a list of liberal demands of the Czech population of the Czech lands at the St. Wenceslas Spa in Prague by the wealthier inhabitants of the city in March.
+These were spurred by the more violent events in Vienna and the news of revolutions sweeping across the continent.

+The revolution in the Czech lands was complicated by the friction between German Bohemians, who were interested in becoming a part of Germany and representation in the Frankfurt National Assembly, the first all-German parliament, and between Czechs in Bohemia and Moravia, who sought Czech nationality.
+Austroslavism emerged during the revolutions, propagated by František Palacký, which sought to achiever greater autonomy for the Czech lands, and potentially even a federation, within the Habsburg monarchy, as opposed to potentially all of the Czech lands joining a unified greater Germany.

 Sweden

 During 18–19 March, a series of riots known as the March Unrest (Marsoroligheterna) took place in the Swedish capital of Stockholm.
-Declarations with demands of political reform were spread in the city and a crowd was dispersed by the military, leading to 18 casualties.
+Declarations with demands of political reform were spread in the city and a barricade at Norra Smedjegatan was stormed by the military.
+In the end, there were 18–30 casualties in total.